What is a Neuropsychological Assessment?

 I specialize in Neuropsychological Assessments for traumatic brain injury (TBI), memory impairment, stroke, dementia, cognitive deficits, learning disabilities, attention deficits, and Fetal Alcohol Spectrum Disorders (FASD).
 And offer adults (17 & over) a comprehensive neuropsychological evaluation designed to assess cognitive function, mental health status, and adaptive behavior.
 Evaluations combine a clinical interview, neuropsychological testing, and a review of previous psychological or psychiatric records.

-The evaluation involves two scheduled clinic visits: an assessment lasting approximately 5 hours, and a 1-hour reporting conference that occurs approximately two weeks later.
+Your time for the evaluation involves two scheduled clinic visits: an interview and testing lasting approximately 5 hours, and a 1-hour reporting conference that occurs approximately three weeks later.
 Consultations with current health providers and referrals to community resources occur as needed.

 I do not offer ongoing psychotherapy or case management; however, I am available for follow-up consultation.

-I accept referrals from a wide range of community providers, including private practitioners, community mental health agencies, substance abuse treatment programs, criminal justice personnel, and DSHS.
+I accept referrals from a wide range of community providers, including private practitioners, community mental health agencies, substance abuse treatment programs, and criminal justice personnel.